privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/audit.md

 **Description**

-In the template `QuinGeneratePathIndices`, the constrains of the `signal n[levels + 1]` don't perform well for division and modulo counting.
+In the template `QuinGeneratePathIndices`, the constraints of the `signal n[levels + 1]` don't perform well for division and modulo counting.

 **Code Location**